ireddick/leeds-beer-quest-app/README.md

 ## Testing approach

-I've taken an approach of using pure TS code for interesting logic where possible (ie. no React or Next dependencies), with most of the testing focus on this.
+I've taken an approach of using pure TS code for interesting logic where possible (ie. no React or Next dependencies), with much of the testing being focused on this.
 This means I don't have to use React testing library unless necessary - just plain unit tests.
 I've also taken a basic approach to stubbing dependencies in the App component tests.
-As we just pass in a couple of plain TS 'service' functions via props to the App component (basically dependency injection - see `src/app/page.tsx`), we can provide simple stubbed versions in the tests instead of using things like Mock Service Worker.
-One of the things that gets stubbed is a location service that allows us to provide a current location without having to interact with the browser location permissions dialog.
+As we just pass in a couple of plain TS 'service' functions via props to the App component (basic dependency injection - see `src/app/page.tsx`), we can provide simple stubbed versions in the tests instead of using things like Mock Service Worker.
+One of the things that gets stubbed is a location service - this allows us to provide a current location without having to interact with the browser location permissions dialog.